 3. A living relationship with God changes everything!
 We put things in proper prospective.
-Yes daily it is a battle - we must constantly work at this.
-It doesn't happen automatically.
-It's so easy to lose sight of the Lord and His narrow way, in the midst of the daily whirlwind of family, work, social activity, various problems, sins, weaknesses, etc. However, once we make the daily resolution to come back to the Lord as the living fountain of our life - over time we will make progress in holiness.
-Cultivating a life of prayer, which is mostly accomplished by simply being docile to the Holy Spirit and putting in the time, is the anchor for this living relationship, along with the Eucharist as I mentioned earlier, daily if possible.
-It's a very tough time we are living in.
-There is a lot of corruption and immorality in our society which even enters into the Church on a fallen human level.
-How do we deal with that evil?
-Do we throw in the towel and just say: I am done with the Church and the faith, or say, hey everyone seems to be doing evil, why try to be better?
-Or do we do, as do the saints, like St. John Vianney, the patron saint of all priests, whom we will honor on August 4th and our Blessed Mother Mary and others, that when we see and experience great evil, we strive to be better, to be an instrument of God's grace and mercy and holiness, to show people that there is a better way, there is the narrow path which leads to salvation and holiness, even when we face great evil - God's grace and mercy is stronger.
-Many human beings let us down, but God never does in reality - unless we have a false notion of who He is.
-And God raises up saints in every age to remind us that holiness and integrity and goodness is possible, even in our frail humanity.
-I ask you in a special way to pray for all of the priests and seminarians of the Church that we will strive to grow in holiness; and the same goes for those in the married life to strive to live that noble beautiful vocation with great integrity and love, to be open to life and self-giving love ever more profoundly.
-Pray for a spiritual renewal of our Parish and Diocese and for all ppl.
-The way we overcome evil is with goodness, and the goodness of God working in us never fails!
+But daily it is a battle - we must constantly work at this.
+It's so easy to lose sight of the Lord and His narrow way, amid the daily whirlwind of family, work, social activity, various problems, sins, weaknesses, etc. However, once we make the daily resolution to come back to the Lord as the living fountain of our life - over time we will make progress in holiness.
+Cultivating a life of prayer, which is mostly accomplished by simply being docile to the Holy Spirit and putting in the time, is the anchor for this living relationship, along with the Eucharist, receiving daily if possible.
+It's a tough time we are in.
+As you all well know there is a lot of corruption and immorality in our society which even comes into the Church on the human level.
+There are quite a few fake Catholics in our time - we need to pray for their conversion.
+How do we deal with all this?
+Do we give up and say: I am done with trying to help all these crazy ppl, or with the Church and the Faith, or think everyone seems to be doing evil, why try to be good?
+Or do we do, like the saints - like St. John Vianney, the patron saint of all priests, whose feast day is August 4th and our Blessed Mother Mary and others when we see and experience great evil: to pray more, to be an instrument of God's grace and mercy and holiness, to show people that there is a better way, there is the path that leads to salvation and holiness, even when we face evil - God's grace and mercy is stronger.
+Many human beings let us down, but God never does; and He gives us the Saints to remind us that holiness and integrity and goodness is possible, even in our frail humanity.
+I ask you to pray in a special way for all priests and religious to grow in holiness, and for new holy vocations esp. to the priesthood in AJ; the same goes for those in the married life to strive to live that vocation with great integrity and faithfulness, to be open to life and selfgiving love.
+And also pray for a spiritual renewal of our Parishes and Diocese and for all ppl.
+The way we overcome evil is with goodness, and the goodness of God working in us never fails esp. in the Divine Gift of the Eucharist!
 God bless you.